Reliance Capital said it will utilise the proceeds from the stake sale to reduce its outstanding debt

 Depending on the shares tendered in the open offer, Nippon will acquire Reliance Capital’s stake to take its shareholding to 75 percent.

-Reliance Capital said it will utilise the proceeds from the stake sale RNAM to reduce its outstanding debt.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Reliance Capital said it will utilise the proceeds from the stake sale RNAM to reduce its outstanding debt.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.